hb20007/miniTeX/notes.md

 STRING: \".*\"
 ```

-## 3. Implementation Notes ##
+## 3. Implementation Notes

-* In the initial stages of my program I had a separate token for `\`.
+* In the initial stages of my program, I had a separate token for `\`.
-However in some cases this leads to the parser requiring a two-token lookahead to
+However, in some cases, this leads to the parser requiring a two-token lookahead to
 determine where properties end.
 I dealt with this problem by removing the
 backslash token altogether and including the backslash as part of the property
 tokens instead.

-* In earlier stages of my program I allowed the user to insert the document
+* In earlier stages of my program, I allowed the user to insert the document
 properties in any order as long as they are provided before the text properties.
 I
 then coded checks to see if a property was left out or if one was entered twice.
 However, this later proved to be infeasible.
 The checks I mentioned had to take